Risk assessment: Quantitative risk assessment

 In quantitative risk assessment, an annualized loss expectancy (ALE) may be used to justify the cost of implementing countermeasures to protect an asset.
 This may be calculated by multiplying the single loss expectancy (SLE), which is the loss of value based on a single security incident, with the annualized rate of occurrence (ARO), which is an estimate of how often a threat would be successful in exploiting a vulnerability.

 The usefulness of quantitative risk assessment has been questioned, however.
 Barry Commoner, Brian Wynne and other critics have expressed concerns that risk assessment tends to be overly quantitative and reductive.
 For example, they argue that risk assessments ignore qualitative differences among risks.
 Some charge that assessments may drop out important non-quantifiable or inaccessible information, such as variations among the classes of people exposed to hazards, or social amplification.
 Furthermore, Commoner and O'Brien claim that quantitative approaches divert attention from precautionary or preventative measures.
 Others, like Nassim Nicholas Taleb consider risk managers little more than "blind users" of statistical tools and methods.

+Risk engineering

+Risk engineering is central to the assessment phase, where risks are not only identified but rigorously analyzed, quantified, and modeled.
+In the context of financial systems—particularly credit risk—risk engineering involves understanding the dynamic behavior of risk parameters such as probability of default, exposure at default, and loss given default.
+These are not treated as isolated figures but as interconnected components that respond to systemic and idiosyncratic changes.
+As individual risks aggregate into portfolios or larger systems, risk engineers deploy statistical models and simulation techniques to uncover dependencies and potential cascade effects.
+This systems-level view enables the modeling of stress scenarios and rare, high-impact events—what some refer to as "wild risk."
+It also supports the design of robust structures capable of absorbing shocks and preventing systemic collapse.
+Regulatory frameworks add another layer to the assessment process, requiring that risk engineering efforts not only reflect real-world complexity but also align with institutional constraints.